Wednesday, 13 November 2024

 There are seven acts that are being amended or having parts repealed where there are redundant or spent provisions, and they are the Australian Consumer Law and Fair Trading Act 2012, Docklands Act 1991, Filming Approval Act 2014, Greenhouse Gas Geological Sequestration Act 2008, Marine (Drug, Alcohol and Pollution Control) Act 1988, Road Safety Act 1986 and Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.

 As an example of the changes this legislation is going to make, in the case of the Australian Consumer Law and Fair Trading Act one of the provisions way back there was a requirement to put a notice on public display for one month around changes in the act.
-That was many years ago, so there is really no requirement that a notice needs to be put up on public display for one month when that time has well and truly lapsed.
+That was many years ago, so there is really no requirement for a notice to be put up on public display for one month when that time has well and truly lapsed.
 So that is an example of the things that are being repealed or taken out of current legislation in order to tidy it up and make it more concise and clear.

 In the last 12 months or so we have as a government been doing a lot of work in terms of introducing legislation that actually does change people’s lives and does make things better for Victorians.
 I think in the last 12 months something like 43 bills have been introduced into this Parliament and have passed.
 In 2024 alone there have been 32 pieces of legislation, and of course we are not finished yet.
 We are debating really important legislation this sitting, including the legislation around licensing of tobacco premises, and I know that this will be much welcomed by residents of the Thomastown electorate, where terrible things have been happening in terms of some of the tobacco shops and organised crime.
+This, hopefully, will be making sure that people are safe and that we can break up some of these illegal activities and terrible crimes.

-In terms of the Road Safety Act 1986 – again, where things have been made redundant – I know there has been a lot of talk on the other side about road maintenance and the need to fix up potholes.
+In terms of the Road Safety Act 1986 – again, where things have become redundant – I know there has been a lot of talk on the other side about road maintenance and the need to fix up potholes.
 I do know there has been quite a bit of that work going on in the Thomastown electorate, particularly in the older, established areas where the roads are very old.
 Maybe it is just that the other side is not advocating hard enough to ensure that that work is getting done.

 There is also other legislation in this list that is being amended or changed or is having pieces repealed.
-The piece of legislation the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017 was a first for the state Victorian Labor government.
+The piece of legislation the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017 was a first for the Victorian Labor government.
 We passed that legislation in 2017, and it was the first bill to be co-titled in a traditional owner language.
 That was a first in terms of legislation titles, so we are very proud of that legislation.
 It was also a first in that the legislation was looking at treating the Yarra River as one entity rather than what was going on prior to the legislation, and that was where councils pretty well had control over the piece of the Yarra River that was running through their city, meaning that there was a lot of overlap and there were a lot of inconsistencies in the way that the Yarra River was being looked after in terms of the river itself, the health of the river and the biodiversity.
-Now traditional owners have a big voice in ensuring that the Yarra River is looked after and is there for the long term for all future generations to enjoy.
+Now traditional owners have a big voice in ensuring that the Yarra River is looked after and is there for the long term for future generations to enjoy.

 Sadly, I do not live, and residents of the Thomastown electorate do not live, very close to the Yarra River, but we do have the Merri Creek, and that is also a waterway that is having quite a lot of attention paid to it because, again, we really need to clean up these waterways and make sure that the living things are continuing to thrive and that our environment is clean and can be enjoyed into the future.
 There is the Merri Creek Management Committee, there is the Friends of Merri Creek and there is also our local Lalor Landcare group, and all of these organisations do incredible work to support, to clean and to ensure that our waterways are at their best.

 I would like to give a shout-out to Malcolm Wrest, who was the one that started up the Lalor Landcare organisation.
 He is incredibly active.
-Often he gets, for example, the local scout groups, such as the Lalor scouts, out there on planting days, and we have planted hundreds and hundreds of trees.
-It really is great to see the young scouts out there learning about things growing, how to plant a tree and how to keep it watered.
+Often he gets, for example, local Scout groups, such as the Lalor Scouts, out there on planting days, and we have planted hundreds and hundreds of trees.
+It really is great to see the young Scouts out there learning about things growing, how to plant a tree and how to keep it watered.
 They are all native plants that are being planted, and we are also getting a little bit of education about the type of foliage that was there way back many, many years ago, and how we want to bring that back to make the area even nicer.

 When you look at some parts of the Merri Creek and what it is looking like now, it really has improved and come a long way.
 There are also, I cannot deny, some sections that do still need a lot of work.
 There are also some pieces that have been concreted up.
 There is a lot of congestion in some areas, but it is certainly looking much better than it has in the past.
 As a government we have supported these programs to make sure the waterways in Victoria are constantly looked at to try to make them better, to try to improve the water quality and to try to attract and bring back the living things that were there but may not be there now because of pollution.